-Football chants are an obvious example of where the two worlds collide.
-Club specific chants act as a signifier for the team you follow.
-‘You’ll Never Walk Alone’ is a traditional ‘40s show tune, but after Liverpool band Gerry & The Pacemakers hit the charts covering it in 1963 it was adopted by fans in the Kop, and now the song is synonymous with Liverpool Football Club.
+Football chants are an obvious example of where the two worlds collide with club specific chants acting as a signifier for the team you follow.
+‘You’ll Never Walk Alone’ was originally a traditional 1940's show tune, but after Liverpudlian band Gerry & The Pacemakers hit the charts covering it in 1963 it was adopted by fans in the Kop, and now the song is synonymous with Liverpool Football Club.

 Liverpool is a city big on football and music, and the Cunard Building will host an Exhibition of Bands FC’s work between 7 January and 13 January 2019.

 Popular Saturday morning TV programme Soccer AM has a long-standing relationship with music and frequently hosts high profile bands and artists as guests.
 One standout moment from the show's archives is a volley scored by Kasabian’s Serge Pizzorno.
-Serge also scored a memorable goal at Soccer Aid (a biannual charity match that attracts many musicians and footballing legends to take part) in 2012 by lobbing former England goalkeeper David Seaman.
+Serge also scored a memorable goal at Soccer Aid in 2012 (a biannual charity match that attracts many musicians and footballing legends to take part) when he lobbed former England goalkeeper David Seaman.

-Kasabian’s track ‘L.S.F’ featured on the soundtrack for the FIFA 04 (a football video game) and its inclusion on the game is that prompted the track to become their first top ten single.
+Kasabian’s track 'L.S.F' featured on the soundtrack for FIFA '04 (a football video game) and its inclusion on the game is what prompted the track to become their first top ten single.

-FIFA soundtracks are a much-overlooked aspect of the game, run by a small team (but all with backgrounds in the music business), a huge amount of work goes into their compilation.
-The number of artists wishing to be included reaches the thousands every year which is testament to the impact and contribution it has in helping to break relatively unknown artists into the mainstream and developing a global audience.
+FIFA soundtracks are a much-overlooked aspect of the game, run by a small team (who all have backgrounds in the music business), a huge amount of work goes into their compilation.
+The number of artists wishing to be included reaches well into the thousands every year which is a testament to the impact having a song included has in helping to break relatively unknown artists into the mainstream and developing a global audience.

 Bands FC really captured people's imaginations with users immediately jumping on board and suggesting their own band/club mash-ups, featured bands requesting printed copies of their crests and top designers wanting to get involved.
-Kit designer Rob Warner designed the Gorillaz/Sampdoria badge, Manchester-based illustrator Stan Chow designed numerous badges (including Queen/QPR, Blur/Bolton Wanderers) and Peter Saville created a New Order badge based on the colour code he famously included in his Factory sleeve designs for them.
+Kit designer Rob Warner designed the Gorillaz/Sampdoria badge, Manchester-based illustrator Stan Chow designed numerous badges (including Queen/QPR, Blur/Bolton Wanderers) and Peter Saville created a New Order badge based on the colour code he famously developed for his Factory Records sleeve designs.

-New Order are another band who help weave the worlds of football and music together.
-Their 1990 world cup song 'World In Motion' is considered by many as the pinnacle of what a football song should be and coincidentally is their only UK number one single to date.
+New Order is another band who help weave the worlds of football and music together.
+Their 1990 world cup song 'World In Motion' is considered by many as the pinnacle of what a football song should be and coincidentally, is their only UK number one single to date.
 Helped in no small part by it being a good song in its own right.

 There are of course many other great football songs, a prime example being 'All Together Now' by Madchester/baggy band The Farm.
-Written about the famous game of football between soldiers in No Man's Land during the WWI on the Christmas Day truce, the song has been adopted by various media outlets for their football coverage.
+'All Together Now' was written about the famous game of football between soldiers in No Man's Land on the Christmas Day truce during WWI, the song has since been adopted by various media outlets for their football coverage.

-Manchester is another city strongly associated with both music and football which features prominently throughout Bands FC's impressive collection of crests and the National Football Museum in Manchester is currently hosting an Exhibition of their work until 22nd November 2018.
+Manchester is another city strongly associated with both music and football which features prominently throughout Bands FC's impressive collection of crests.
+The National Football Museum in Manchester is currently hosting an Exhibition of their work until 22nd November 2018.

-After The museum's exhibition closes, the iconic Salford Lads Club will host an event between 10am-7pm where you can view the work, with Tim Burgess as special guest DJ.
+After The museum's exhibition closes, the iconic Salford Lads Club will host an event between 10am-7pm where you can view the work and Tim Burgess will be a special guest DJ.